-Self-answered, but this would be a good time to have a guest speaker who can help students understand the dangers of credit cards, and the benefits of saving and building strong economic health
+Self-answered, but this would be a good time to have a guest speaker who can help students understand the dangers of credit cards, and the benefits of saving and building strong economic health.

-Activity 12: Where Do You Want to Live?
-(Time required: approximately 3 45-minute periods)

-Activity 13: How Much Education Do You Want or Need?
+Activity 12: How Much Education Do I Need or Want?
 (Time required: approximately 20 minutes)

+Activity 13: Where Do I Want to Live?
+(Time required: approximately three 45-minute periods)

-Activity 14: What Do You Hope to Earn?
-(Time required: approximately 2 45-minute periods)
+Activity 14: What Wages Do I Hope to Earn?
+(Time required: approximately two 45-minute periods)

-Activity 15: How Do You Match Up?
-(Time required: approximately 2 45-minute periods + research)
+Activity 15: How Do I Match Up?
+(Time required: approximately two 45-minute periods + research)